-A first gym visit can be intimidating, but a full body workout can be yours easily and with a bare minimum of gym equipment.
-All of these 5 exercises can be done with a barbell and most can be done with dumbbells if you find the idea of an Olympic bar too much.
+All of these 5 exercises can be done with a barbell and most can be done with dumbbells if you find the idea of storing an Olympic bar in our shed a bit too much.
 Together they will work everywhere, giving you a full body workout without a single bit of tricky jargon or any trending fitness fads.
 These are tried and trusted.

 While machines can be great tools to concentrate on each muscle group, if you want to effectively build muscle mass and also shed fat, the best way to go is to do compound exercises with free weights, be that dumbbells (the small ones which you can easily buy and use at home) or barbells (the big ones) – although please note that the deadlift in particular is ideally performed with a barbell.